OpenSourceDefinition/sos/README.md

 ```

 ### Suggestions
+- Share the letter on your website, forums, and social media.
-- Use your real name if possible
+- Use your real name if possible.
-- Add affiliated organizations or projects if applicable (e.g. `Sam Johnston (Kwaai Open Source AI Lab, pAI-OS Developer)`)
+- Add affiliated organizations or projects if applicable (e.g. `Sam Johnston (Kwaai Open Source AI Lab, pAI-OS Developer)`).
+- Companies should link or post the letter so we can verify your signature.

 ### Example